RavjotD/LittleLemonCapstone/README.md

 - API endpoints for Data Transmission.

-##  Getting Started with Your Django Project
+##  Getting Started with PRojectProject

-This guide will walk you through setting up your Django project, installing the necessary dependencies, and launching the project in Visual Studio Code (VS Code).
+This guide will walk you through setting up the Django project, installing the necessary dependencies, and launching the project in Visual Studio Code (VS Code).

 To get started with this project, follow the steps below: